RediSearch/RediSearch/docs/Commands.md

   If you don't have a score just set it to 1

 - **NOSAVE**: If set to true, we will not save the actual document in the index and only index it.

+- **REPLACE**: If set, we will do an UPSERT style insertion - and delete an older version of the document if it exists.

 - **FIELDS**: Following the FIELDS specifier, we are looking for pairs of  `{field} {value}` to be indexed.